Search

 The pensions pecking-order

-There are many types of pensions out there from generic auto-enrolment schemes, personal pensions to blue chip gold plated defined benefit and final-salary pension schemes.
+There are many types of pensions out there, from generic auto-enrolment schemes and personal pensions to blue chip gold-plated defined benefit and final-salary pension schemes.
 Although anything is better than nothing, the scheme you are in may or may not be the best one for you.
-Our advice would be to seek advice; especially when there is a change in your financial circumstances.
+Our advice would be to seek advice, especially when there is a change in your financial circumstances.

-A good trigger point for financial advice would be changing employer or going self-employed.
+A good trigger point for financial advice would be changing employers or going self-employed.
 Take it seriously and consider your pension planning as important.
-These are long term investments and small changes early on could make a big difference later.
+These are long-term investments, and small changes early on could make a big difference later.
 Wooden dollars?
-No. This is real money.
-Your money.
+No. This is real money—your money.

 Need pension advice?